bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

        - Green
        - Yellow

-This will execute this module 4 times, with each time an element of the list gives to loop.
-When using loops in ansible, the variable **item** store the value of the current loop index.
+This will execute this module 4 times, with each time an element of the list given to loop.
+When using loops in ansible, the variable **item** stores the value of the current loop index.

-It is also possible to provide loop a list from the inventory, like the one we made before:
+It is also possible to provide the loop with a list from the inventory, like the one we wrote before:

 .. code-block:: yaml